50 Essential JavaScript Concepts Every Developer Should Know

 9. Pad String

-Pads a string to a specific length with .padStart()
+Pads a string to a specific length with .padStart() or .padEnd().

-// Format order number const formatOrder = (id: number) => `#${id.toString().padStart(5, '0')}`; formatOrder(42) // → #00042
+// Format order number const formatOrder = (id: number) => `#${id.toString().padStart(5, '0')}`; formatOrder(42) // → #00042ts

 Real-life usage: Format invoice IDs, user numbers, or countdown timers.